Updated June 29, 2023

-Introduction – Careers in Statistics
+Introduction to Careers in Statistics

-Statisticians are the decision makers in the real world when it comes to calling shots like whether to invest in ABC company or not?
+Statisticians are the decision-makers in the real world when it comes to calling shots, like whether to invest in ABC company or not.
 Who would win the elections?
 What would be the oil price?
 What would be the airfare price?
 Etc

 Education Required to Build Careers in Statistics